-Some countries have attempted to restrict commercial domestic trade to older ivory items (variously described as ‘antiques’ or ‘relics’ and, depending on jurisdiction, predating 1974, 1947 of being over 100 years old).
+Some countries have attempted to restrict commercial domestic trade to older ivory items (for example, pre-dating 1947).
 However, policy-makers have failed to recognise the difficulty in authenticating older ivory, and the ease with which such loosely-interpreted and often poorly enforced regulation serves as a convenient loophole for ivory traffickers.

 Born Free therefore opposes trade in any ivory product, and works with governments, wildlife law-enforcement agencies, conservation bodies, industry representatives, the media and the wider public to promote the adoption of comprehensive bans on domestic and international commercial trade in raw and worked ivory.

 Born Free also actively publicises the risk posed by any commercial trade in products containing ivory from other ivory-bearing species such as hippo, walrus, narwhal, and the extinct mammoth.

 On 6 June 2022, the long-awaited Ivory Act 2018 was implemented, making it illegal to sell elephant ivory to, from and within the UK, with limited exemptions.

 Born Free’s report ‘Are Ivory Sellers Lying Through Their Teeth?’ provides insight into the scope and scale of the online ivory trade in the UK prior to the Ivory Act’s implementation.
 Following the release of this report, Born Free collaborated with eBay to take down ivory listings on their website.